Luvella/Kitto/README.md

 Server sends their public key. `SERVER PUBLIC KEY - THE SERVER'S PUBLIC KEY`
 Client sends encrypted message to server. `CONTENT - {}` ([An example of the JSON expected](https://github.com/juhoen/hybrid-crypto-js#encryption))
 Server decrypts message with their private key.
+Client sends `TRANSMISSION - END` to end the connection.
-Gracefully end the connection with a `TRANSMISSION - END`.
+Server ends the connection with a `SUCCESS - TRUE`.
 Server informs the user about a received message.

 ### Errors